Allyooop/muskox/method.md

 $brand-grey: #F7F1F2;
 ```

 Anything with a ```$``` in front of it is a variable in Sass.
 A variable is a reusable bit of CSS.
-So in the future, instead of having to remember the actual code for our red brand colour we can just write ```$brand-color```.
+So in the future, instead of having to remember the actual hexcode for our red brand colour we can just write ```$brand-color```.

-> Variable are one of the key strengths of Sass over plain old CSS.
+> Variables are one of the key strengths of Sass over plain old CSS.
 For a quick run down of the great things Sass introduces see [the Sass website for more info](http://sass-lang.com/guide).

 In our ```application.css.scss``` file delete the contents and write the following: